Foster Care FAQs

 - Bus passes are available for members who prefer taking this method of transportation

-Buckeye has been serving foster children in Lucas County for the last 10 years.
+Buckeye has been serving foster children in Lucas County for over 15 years.
 Because of our successful track record in managing the care for this vulnerable membership, we are uniquely qualified to provide care management/care coordination services statewide.
 Buckeye care managers have been able to develop and implement processes to ensure a fast turn-around for obtaining everything from durable medical equipment to medications and the team is prepared to ensure that the foster parent has all of the supplies they need to care for a child when that child is removed from his/her home.

 Medical care managers and behavioral health care managers work side-by-side to ensure any services needed to support the foster child and foster family are made available.
 Buckeye’s behavioral health intensive case managers have all received Trauma Informed Care Training.
 This additional high-level of training prepares our staff to meet the unique needs of children in custody and underscores our commitment to serving this population.
 In the coming year we plan to provide this training for our medical case managers as well.